fokhrun/gamlastan_tours/README.md

 - HTML: Initially there were warnings about some syntax errors (about comments) and unclosed tags.
 Those issues were fixed.
 Currently it returns no warnings in [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F)
 - CSS: Initially there was a warning regarding incorrect styling attribute.
 The styling attribute is unused and, hence, removed.
 Currently, there are no warnings in [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffokhrun.github.io%2Fgamlastan_tours%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-- Accessibility: Lighthouse inspection gave the score of 100 for accessiblity
+- Accessibility: Lighthouse inspection gave the score of 100 for accessiblity.
+Initially, the score was at 97% when text and button colors in the headers and footer sections were not contrasting enough to the background color.
+Upon choosing the darker color better accessibility score is attained.
+Therefore, we traded aesthetically pleasing color for improved accessibility.

 ## Deployment